 Sloths spend most of their lives hanging upside-down from tree branches.
 They eat, sleep, mate and give birth upside-down in the trees.
 Sloths hold onto tree branches with strong, curved claws that are on each of their four feet.

-Male sloths are solitary, shy animals.
-Female sloths sometimes congregate together.
+Males are solitary, shy animals.
+Females sometimes congregate together.
 Sloths are nocturnal, they are most active at night and sleep all day.
 They sleep about 15 to 18 hours each day, hanging upside down.

 Sloths are particularly partial to nesting in the crowns of palm trees where they can camouflage as coconuts.
 They come to the ground to urinate and defecate only about once a week.